 The top left quadrant is the editor.
-It’s where you write R code you want to keep for later – functions, classes, packages, etc. This is, for all intents and purposes, identical to every other code editor’s main window.
-Apart from some self-explanatory buttons, and others that needn’t concern you at this starting point, there is also a “Source on Save” checkbox.
-This means “Load contents of file into my console’s runtime every time I save the file”.
-You should have this on at all times, it makes your development flow faster by one click.
+It’s where you write R code you want to keep for later — functions, classes, packages, etc. This is, for all intents and purposes, identical to every other code editor’s main window.
+Apart from some self-explanatory buttons, and others that needn’t concern you at this starting point, there’s also a “Source on Save” checkbox.
+This means “Load the contents of the file into my console’s runtime every time I save the file”.
+You should have this on at all times, as it makes your development flow faster by one click.

 The lower left quadrant is the console.
 It’s a REPL for R in which you can test out your ideas, datasets, filters, and functions.
-This is where you’ll be spending most of your time in the beginning – it’s here that you verify an idea you had works before copying it over into the editor above.
-This is also the environment into which your R files will be sourced on Save (see above), so whenever you develop a new function in an R file above, it automatically becomes available in this REPL.
-We’ll be spending a lot of time in the REPL in the remainder of this article.
+This is where you’ll be spending most of your time in the beginning.
+Here’s where you verify that an idea you had works before copying it over into the editor above.
+This is also the environment into which your R files will be sourced on save (see above), so whenever you develop a new function in an R file above, it automatically becomes available in this REPL.
+We’ll be spending a lot of time in the REPL in the remainder of this tutorial.

 History / Environment

 Environment refers to the console environment (see above) and will list, in detail, every single symbol you defined in the console (whether via sourcing or directly).
 That is, if you have a function available in the REPL, it will be listed in the environment.
 If you have a variable, or a dataset, it will be listed there.
 This is where you can also import custom datasets manually and make them instantly available in the console, if you don’t feel like typing out the commands to do so.
-You can also inspect the environment of other packages you installed and loaded (more on packages at a later time).
-Play around with it – you can’t break anything.
+You can also inspect the environment of other packages you installed and loaded.
+(More on packages at a later time.)
+Go ahead and play around with it; you can’t break anything.

 History lists every single console command you executed since the last project started.
-It is saved into a hidden
+It’s saved into a hidden

 .Rhistory file in your project’s folder.
 If you don’t choose to save your environment after a session, the history won’t be saved.

-In the text below, whenever I mention using a command, assume that this means punching it into the console.
-So, if I say “We look at the help for data frames with
+In the text below, whenever I mention using a command, assume this means punching it into the console.
+So, if I say “We look at the help for DataFrames with

 ?data.frame”, you do this: